 Awards are contingent upon the recipient's ongoing employment in a qualifying public interest job during the annual period for which the LRAP funds are awarded.
 Recipients may receive LRAP awards for up to three (3) years, provided that they continue to meet the eligibility requirements and subject to available funding.
 Participants must reapply each year.

-The next deadline to apply for an LRAP award or renewal will be in fall of 2013 (typically in October).
+The next deadline to apply for an LRAP award or renewal is Monday, October 28, 2013 at 9:00 AM.
 A complete current year application must be received by the deadline to ensure consideration.
 Colorado Law keeps all information, including tax returns, STRICTLY CONFIDENTIAL and uses data only for determining income and financial eligibility.